popey/popey.com-blog/content/post/2024/09/windows-3.11-on-qemu-5.2.0.md

 [ENTER]
 ```

-During my research for thos blog, I found a delightful, nearly decade-old video of [David Intersimone](https://www.linkedin.com/in/davidi99) ("David I") running [Borland Delphi 1 on Windows 3.11](https://www.youtube.com/watch?v=m_3K_0vjUhk).
+During my research for this blog, I found a delightful, nearly decade-old video of [David Intersimone](https://www.linkedin.com/in/davidi99) ("David I") running [Borland Delphi 1 on Windows 3.11](https://www.youtube.com/watch?v=m_3K_0vjUhk).
 David makes it all look so easy.
 Watch this to get a moving-pictures-with-sound idea of what I was looking at in my VM.

 Once Delphi was installed, I started pondering the network design.
 But that thought wasn't resident in my head for long, because it was immediately replaced with the reason why I didn't use that Windows 3.11 VM much beyond the original base install.